rudolfps/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]

+Display block:
+Block level elements takes the full length of space available.
+They always start in a new line, and have some white spacing on the top and bottom.
+Width and height is customizable.

+Display inline:
+Does not starts in a new line, and they fill up only the space which is necesarry.
+Width and height is not customizable.
+(It is possible, but there is no visible affect until positioning)

+Display inline-block:

+Unites the features of the display methods above.
+It does not starts in a new line, the width and height preferences are customizable.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]

+An article is a separate , self containing element, with independent comment.
+A section is for structuring the html conent, it is like a "div".